expo/expo/docs/README.md

 **Note:** The components should not be indented or they will not be parsed correctly.

-### Excluding pages from DocSearch
+### Exclude pages from DocSearch

 To ignore a page from the search result, use `hideFromSearch: true` on that page.
 This removes the `<meta name="docsearch:version">` tag from that page and filters it from our facet-based search.

 Please note that `hideFromSearch` only prevents the page from showing up in the internal docs search (Algolia).
 The page will still show up in search engine results like Google.
 For a page to be hidden even from search engine results, you need to edit the sitemap that is generated via our Next.js config (**next.config.js**).

-### Excluding directories from the sidebar
+### Exclude directories from the sidebar

-Certain directories are excluded from the sidebar in order to prevent it from getting too long and unnavigable.
+Certain directories are excluded from the sidebar to prevent it from getting too long and unnavigable.
 You can find a list of these directories, and add new ones, in **constants/navigation.js** under `hiddenSections`.

 If you just want to hide a single page from the sidebar, set `hideInSidebar: true` in the page metadata.

 ### Use `Terminal` component for shell commands snippets

 Whenever shell commands are used or referred, use `Terminal` component to make the code snippets copy/pasteable.
-This component can be imported in any markdown file.
+This component can be imported into any markdown file.

 ```jsx
 import { Terminal } from '~/ui/components/Snippet';